-At 4090m above sea level, Potosi is the highest city of its size in the world.
+At 4090m above sea level, Potosi is the highest city of it‘s size in the world.
 Founded in 1545 as a mining town, it soon produced fabulous wealth, becoming one of the largest cities in the Americas and the World, with a population exceeding 200,000 people.
 Between 2 and 8 million ‘miners’ (slaves) worked and perished in the mines throughout the three centuries of colonial rule, most of whom would live below ground for weeks or months at a time without coming-out for fresh air.
 We we keen to explore the city to see whether the gloom from this era still hangs over and how the locals live today.

 Uyuni to Potosi